weejayuk/jump.ios/Docs/JUMP Integration Guide.md

         * The name of the "locale" in the flow your app should use The commonly used value for US English is "en-US".
 6. Determine the name of the traditional sign-in key attribute (e.g. `email` or `username`)

-**Note** The flow version setting is not required.
-The Capture library will automatically use the latest (`HEAD`) version of the flow if it is not initialized with a flow version.

 **Warning** You _must_ create a new API client with the correct login_client feature for operation of the JUMP for iOS SDK.